Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search

 The answer is 1 keyword per post/page.

 The reason is that Google does not like keyword stuffing (showing too many SEO keywords in your article – more regarding keyword stuffing in the following article about black hat SEO.).

 4. Image with Alt Tag – You Keyword Inside the Alt Text

 It is always beneficial to use an image inside your post.

 What you want to do is to include an Alt Tag or Alt Text with your keyword.

-In WordPress back office, when you add an image to the post, you have some option or Attachment Details.
+In the WordPress back office, when you add an image to the post, you have some options or Attachment Details.

 When somebody searches for images on Google, that picture will show up if it contains the same keyword.